On this page

 |Extractive minerals||52 cents per tonne (as prescribed in the Mining Regulations)|

 Additional information regarding the calculation of royalty for specific minerals can be found in the South Australian Government Gazette published on 30 June 2011 (PDF 15 KB) which declares the types of mineral ores and concentrates, refined mineral products and both industrial and construction materials.

-Section 17A of the Mining Act 1971 provides for a reduction in the rate of royalty where an application has been made and subsequently approved by the Treasurer.
-Applications are to be submitted using Form 32 Application: 17A - Reduced royalty for new mines (PDF 120 KB) as prescribed and must include all relevant information to allow for proper assessment.
+Section 17A of the Mining Act 1971 provides for a reduction in the rate of royalty.
+Application must be made on Form 32 to the Treasurer and must include all relevant information to allow for proper assessment.

 The reduced royalty rate for new mines is not available for extractive mineral production.